A Short Piece

-Reality is more like a story than a collection of facts, and yet when someone claims something is like a story, we tend to associate it with being fictious.
+Reality is more like a story than a collection of facts, and yet when someone claims something is “like a story,” we tend to associate it with being fictious.
 Paradoxically, we associate “raw facts” with depicting reality accurately, when none of us live in a world of “just facts.”
-Subjectivity is very real in our experience, so unless I’m going to live in a world without the very subjectivity that makes my awareness of facts possible, then subjectivity must be included in my depiction of reality if that depiction is to be accurate.
+Subjectivity is very real in our experience, so unless I’m going to live in a world without the very subjectivity that makes my awareness of facts possible, then subjectivity must be included in my depiction of reality in order for that depiction to be accurate.
 And yet the moment I do so, I can be accused of making my depiction inaccurate, and indeed, maybe I am: in subjectivity not being as “solid” as facts, it can be much harder to know if I’m giving subjectivity the right treatment and incorporating it properly.
 This can increase anxiety, which can increase a temptation to escape that anxiety by removing subjectivity again (as I will likely be encouraged to do).

 Strangely, though we associate “facts” with what’s concreate, there’s a sense in which facts are abstractions, while subjective entities like thoughts and emotions aren’t abstractions but concrete (for we live more in a world of our thoughts and emotions than we do of raw information).
 Granted, I know what people mean when they say, “facts are concrete” — they mean facts are reliable and not depended upon a single person’s account and perspective — facts seem to “transcend” personal orientations for something more universal and certain.
 And please don’t mistake me as saying that “facts don’t matter” — what concerns me is the need to stop conflating “subjectivity” with “false” and “objectivity” with “true.”
 I can be subjective about x and still be right about x, as I can be objective about y and still wrong.
 Similarly, x can be structured like a story and still be something true and/or something that happened.